SafeInstall

 ×Malware detection or package content analysis (pair with a content analyzer like Socket.dev or Phylum if you need that)

-×GitLab CI / Bitbucket Pipelines trusted publishers (GitHub Actions only for 0.2.x)
+×GitLab CI / Bitbucket Pipelines trusted publishers (GitHub Actions only)

 ×Self-hosted Sigstore instances (public Sigstore root only)